 Equitable Life® is not your typical financial services company.
 We have the knowledge, experience and ability to find solutions that work for you.
 We're friendly, caring and interested in helping.
+And everything we do is focused on you, our clients.

 Equitable Life is represented by independent advisors serving our policyholders.
-They are supported by approximately 900 employees across Canada.
+They are supported by more than 900 employees across Canada.